zenobio93/seat-docs/docs/developer_guides/developer_installation.md

 # Developer Installation

-Since SeAT 4 and including SeAT 5, starting with Docker build 4.1.0, spawning a development environment has been made easier.
+This document describes how to set up a development environment for both core package and third party package development.
-You can use the same image as of production environment - either you're working on core packages or third party ones.
+The easiest way to set up a development environment is to use docker.
+You can use the same image as in a production environment.

+For development, plugins and the seat core are treated the same.
+When working on the core, you install a core package like any other plugin.
+This is also how core packages are implemented: Internally they are also just a plugin, only that they are considered the core and that other plugins build on top of them.

+The SeAT docker image is built in a way to prefer development installations of packages over plugins from `.env` and the core.
+While the docker image always downloads and installs the core packages, when it finds a local development install of a core package, it uses that over the latest version from packagist.

-## General
+## Setup Process

 First, start with [standard installation](../installation/docker_installation.md) to get a working environment.